kefranabg/bento-starter-docs/docs/overview/README.md

 - ↩️ Smart redirection for auth protected routes
 - ✨ Products page example to demonstrate app data management with firestore and vuex

+* 💪 Better PWA support for all browsers with [PWACompat](https://github.com/GoogleChromeLabs/pwacompat)

 <br />